Democracy Day – Prajatantra DiwasBy Nepali Patro in National Days .

 On the request of Rana Prime Minister Mohan Shamsher, a tripartite Delhi agreement was signed between the Ranas, Nepali Congress and then King Tribhuvan on 2007 B.S Falgun 1st, under the mediation of the then Indian Prime Minister Jawaharlal Nehru.
 King Tribhuvan returned to Nepal on Falgun 4th and declared democracy on Falgun 7th.
 Thus, the rule of 104 years of the Rana regime ended and democracy was established in Nepal.
 After the declaration of democracy, a new cabinet was announced with the participation of both the Ranas and the Nepali Congress party.
 And, the Interim Government of Nepal Act 2007 was also issued.
 This was the first practice of the rule of law in the history of Nepal.

-Nepal has now entered into a new era, crossing the struggle from democracy to the republic.
+Nepal has now entered into a new era, crossing the struggle from democracy to a republic.
 While the republic is being institutionalized as a sophisticated political system, there is a lack of dignified political culture among the parties.
 Even after the total collapse of the monarchy, the political parties have not been able to rise above the old system.
 They have neither the consensus nor the feeling of coexistence.
-Therefore, it is today’s need for democracy/ prajatantra that the ruling party should abandon the pomp of power and the opposing parties should not have a defeat in their mindset but should be focussed on instituting the development and prosperity achieved so far.
+Therefore, it is today’s need for democracy/ prajatantra that the ruling party should abandon the pomp of power and the opposing parties should not have a defeat in their mindset but should be focused on instituting the development and prosperity achieved so far.
+To Read this article in the Nepali Language please click here.